LLNL/scr/scripts/pyfe/README.rst

 | or scr/install/bin/pyfe can be added to the PATH and scripts ran directly
 | ``$ scr_srun.py [args]``
 |
-| For testing there are 2 scripts in scr/scripts/pyfe copied from testing/TESTING.sh
+| For testing scr/scripts/pyfe/test.sh will be copied to scr/install/bin/pyfe
-| lsftest.sh and slurmtest.sh
-| Get an allocation for 4 nodes then run the testing scripts at scr/install/bin/pyfe
+| Get an allocation for 4 nodes then run the testing script while in scr/install/bin/pyfe
+| Specify the launcher to use near the top of the script
+| There is a long sleep in scr_run.py (60 seconds) which can be reduced for testing
 | ``$ salloc -N 4``
 | ``$ cd ~/scr/install/bin/pyfe``
-| ``$ ./slurmtest.sh``
+| ``$ ./test.sh``
 |
 | *clustershell not yet implemented*
 | **To use clustershell instead of pdsh**